-In this case, ESCs have already been created using a different method (Project Impact Assessment Method) for another project previously implemented at the same site (compressed air upgrade).
-The baseline measurement period for the refrigeration upgrade ended before the implementation of the compressed air upgrade project.
-The operating measurement period started after the implementation date of both projects.
-Therefore, energy savings achieved under the compressed air upgrade project (calculated using the PIAM calculation method) must be excluded from the energy savings calculation using PIAM&V to avoid double counting.
+In this case, ESCs have already been created for the Implementation using the PIA method).
+Therefore, energy savings calculated using the PIA method must be excluded from the energy savings calculation using PIAM&V to avoid double counting.

-According to the definition provided in Equations 7A.1 and 7A.3, counted energy savings is the total electricity (or gas) savings for which ESCs have previously been created for the implementation.
-ACPs can also use counted energy savings to exclude any other energy savings (within the measurement boundary) that are not related to the RESA.
-This includes energy savings achieved under a different scheme or energy savings from activities for which an ACP has not been accredited.
+According to the definition provided in Equations 7A.1 and 7A.3, Counted Energy Savings_i is the total electricity (or gas) savings for which ESCs have previously been created for the implementation in the year i.